ThatsVie/atlas-web_back_end/NoSQL/README.md

   <summary><strong>Explanation: Who, What, Where, When, Why, How</strong></summary>

 - **What**: This task involves writing a Python script that analyzes Nginx logs stored in MongoDB and displays statistics.
-- **Where**: The Python script is executed locally and connects to a MongoDB instance that contains Nginx log data.
+- **Where**: The Python script is executed locally and connects to a MongoDB instance containing Nginx log data.
-- **Why**: The script provides insights into the types of HTTP requests made and how often status checks occur, which is useful for log analysis.
+- **Why**: The script provides insights into the types of HTTP requests made and how often status checks occur, useful for log analysis.
 - **How**: The script uses `pymongo` to connect to MongoDB, queries the `nginx` collection for counts of logs and specific methods, and outputs the results to the console.
 - **Who**: This script can be used by developers, system administrators, or anyone responsible for analyzing server logs.
 - **When**: The script can be executed anytime the logs are available in MongoDB.